civictechdc/codefordc.github.com/blog/_posts/2016-11-17-start-nonprofit.md

 Form 500 has a bunch of elements, and initially seems like things that a normal person would have no idea, but the instructions are pretty good.
 The three pages of "Codes for Principal Activity" are quite daunting, but luckily we think we fall into the `813000` catch-all category of "Religious, Grantmaking, Civic, Professional, & Similar Organizations (including condominium and homeowners associations)".
 In case you're curious, these codes are the NAICS codes used by the federal government to categorize businesses.

-Form 164 is weirder and is typeset with some sort of typewriter font that makes it hard to read ( :-| ), but seems relatively straightforward.
+Form 164 is weirder and is typeset with some sort of typewriter font that makes it hard to read, but seems relatively straightforward.
 It requires you to specify the end of your annual accounting period, and we don't know whether that makes any sort of difference.
 It also asks for "Physical Location(s) of Personal Property in the District", which may or may not be related to the registered agent.
 There's a $70 fee for out-of-state organizations, but no mention of a fee for DC organizations.

 Another side note: every DC form in this process looks different.
 This isn't a huge deal, but there is a psychological cost to the registrant in needing to figure out how to approach each of these forms.